hazalates/_hazalates.github.io/_posts/2022-03-22-biomaterials.md

 - Water

-This mixture is placed in a glass bottle in a pressurecooker to sterilize.
+This mixture is placed in a glass bottle in a pressure-cooker to sterilize.

-Next we poured the mixture in a petridish.
+Next we poured the mixture in a petri-dish.
 It is very important to work VERY sterile.
-We desinfected the table and our gloves and used a gass burner to keep the air around clean.
+We disinfected the table and our gloves and used a gas burner to keep the air around clean.

 ![Bio01](/assets/images/2022-03-22-biomaterials/bio01.jpg)

 ![Bio02](/assets/images/2022-03-22-biomaterials/bio02.jpg)

-We waited to the mixture to solidify, forming a gell-like substance.
+We waited to the mixture to solidify, forming a gel-like substance.

-When the mixure was solid, we scraped a bit of mycelium of a mother-bank and impregnated our petri.
+When the mixture was solid, we scraped a bit of mycelium of a mother-bank and impregnated our petri.

 ![Bio03](/assets/images/2022-03-22-biomaterials/bio03.jpg)